This page was reviewed under our medical and editorial policy by

 Some types of cancer may make it difficult to swallow food, contributing to weight loss.
 This may be caused by:

-If you aren’t currently diagnosed with cancer but are worried that you may have cancer due to a recent loss of weight, know that fluctuations in weight are incredibly common and are usually nothing to worry about.
-However, speak with your doctor if the weight loss is:
+People who aren’t currently diagnosed with cancer but are worried that they may have cancer due to a recent loss of weight should know that fluctuations in weight are incredibly common and are usually nothing to worry about.
+However, speak with a doctor if the weight loss is:

-Many of the common treatments used to fight cancer come with side effects that may interfere with your desire to eat and make eating difficult or painful.
+Many of the common treatments used to fight cancer come with side effects that may interfere with the patient's desire to eat and make eating difficult or painful.

 Such treatments include: